garethtdavies/balenaio-docs/README.md

 Role
 ----

 The intention of this repo is to provide our public-facing documentation.
+I am updating this locally to test HackMD sync the other way.

 Running locally